PeterGamma/Pyloton-CircuitPython-Cycling-Computer/README.md

 https://cdn-learn.adafruit.com/downloads/pdf/pyloton.pdf?timestamp=1591071856

 And build your own Pyloton.
 The only problem which is not descripted is how to read out sensor data from the Pyloton usb port.
 But this should be possible.
-There are many instructions for Matlab or Python how to connect to an Arduino through usb, and the Pyloton is Arduino compatible.
+There are many instructions for Matlab, Python or other PC applications how to connect to an Arduino through usb, and the Pyloton is Arduino compatible.